simplifiedcourses/simplifiedcourses.github.io/_posts/2022-11-15-angular-change-detection-cheat-sheet-explained.md

 In this block we want to show that when we use the default Change Detection Strategy, Change Detection will run always when:
 - applicationRef.tick()
 - any event is triggered
-- an event is being bound
+- an event is bound

-In the second example we want to show that `detectChanges()` always runs from top to bottom, so when we run it on the root component, it will trigger change detection for all components and when we use it on a child component, change detection will run for that component and all its children.
+In the second example, we want to show that `detectChanges()` always runs from top to bottom, so when we run it on the root component, it will trigger change detection for all components and when we use it on a child component, change detection will run for that component and all its children.

 ![](/assets/angular-change-detection-cheat-sheet-explained/angular-change-detection-cheat-sheet-simplified-2.png)

 ### OnPush Strategy on all components

-In this block we want to show how Change Detection will run when `OnPush` is applied to all components and the views aren't marked with `LViewFlags.dirty`.
+In this block, we want to show how Change Detection will run when `OnPush` is applied to all components and the views aren't marked with `LViewFlags.dirty`.
 We can see that Change Detection runs only on `detectChanges()` but that it only runs for the component itself.
 We can also see that event binding will trigger change detection because behind the scenes binding an event will mark the view dirty and all its parents as well.